edinel/recipes/_recipes/Kali_Dal.md

 tags: Lunch

 ingredients:
-- a pinch of hing/asafoetida
+- "a pinch of hing/asafoetida"
 - "&frac14; cup ginger-garlic paste (really about a tablespoon of each and two tablespoons of water"
 - "1 teaspoon kashmiri chili powder"
 - "&frac12; tsp turmeric"